Direct Lender

 How Much House Can I Afford?
 A Complete Affordability Guide

 One of the first questions every home buyer asks is how much house they can afford.
-The answer depends on your income, debts, down payment, credit score, and the costs of homeownership in your area.
+The answer depends on your specific financial situation and the costs of homeownership in your area.
+According to the National Association of Realtors, the median existing-home sale price was approximately $407,500 as of early 2025, and the average 30-year fixed mortgage rate was around 6.7% as of early 2026 per Freddie Mac.
 This guide walks you through the calculations and rules that determine your home buying budget.

 The 28/36 Rule Explained

 The 28% rule (front-end ratio): Your total monthly housing costs should not exceed 28% of your gross monthly income.
 Housing costs include your mortgage principal and interest, property taxes, homeowners insurance, and any HOA fees.
-This is also called the housing ratio or front-end DTI.

 The 36% rule (back-end ratio): Your total monthly debt payments, including housing costs plus all other debts (car payments, student loans, credit card minimums, personal loans), should not exceed 36% of your gross monthly income.
-This is called the total DTI or back-end ratio.

 Example: If your household earns $8,000 per month gross, the 28% rule means your housing costs should stay below $2,240, and the 36% rule means your total debt payments should stay below $2,880.